 What's the story?

-When conditions create a perfect storm for multiple tornadoes, storm chaser Jo Harding (Helen Hunt) finds herself re-teaming with her ex-husband Bill (Bill Paxton) in an attempt to collect valuable data using their high-tech invention called DOROTHY.
-Meanwhile, corporation-funded Dr. Miller (Carey Elwes), armed with a similar device, tries to get the vital statistics before Jo and Bill.
+When conditions create a perfect storm for multiple tornadoes in TWISTER, storm chaser Jo Harding (Helen Hunt) finds herself re-teaming with her ex-husband, Bill (Bill Paxton), to collect valuable data using their high-tech invention called DOROTHY.
+Meanwhile, corporation-funded Dr. Miller (Carey Elwes), armed with a similar device, tries to get the vital statistics before Jo and Bill do.

 Is it any good?

 Twister's raison d'etre is showing off elaborate special effects that create the experience of being near and even in a tornado.
-A tornado isn't an easy phenomenon to build a plot around--they can't be predicted more than three minutes in advance, and they don't last very long.
+A tornado isn't an easy phenomenon to build a plot around -- they can't be predicted more than three minutes in advance, and they don't last very long.
 So it's partly forgivable that the filmmakers haven't come up with much of a story.
-The relationship woes and scientific rivalries only serve as filler between the wholly believable scenes featuring huge objects hurtling through the air.
+The relationship woes and scientific rivalries only serve as filler between the scenes featuring huge objects hurtling through the air.

 Families can talk about the popularity of disaster films, and what makes a good one.

 How does the movie use contrasts between the two tornado chasing groups, and between Melissa and Jo, to reveal character?

 The opening scene is a flashback showing a pivotal moment in Jo's life.
 Why do you think that scene is in the movie?
 What would be lost if it wasn't there?